facebook-pixel

 • Recommend as a panel funding levels (excluding operating support) to United Arts’ Executive Committee and Board of Directors for final approval

-The Operating Support grant program is a merit-based funding source that provides unrestricted funds to cover overhead costs.
+The General Operating Support (GOS) grant program is a merit-based funding source that provides unrestricted funds to cover overhead costs.
 This program helps cultural nonprofits keep the lights on so they can continue impacting the community.
-Operating Support Grants are open to organizations based in Lake, Osceola, and Orange counties that have presented at least three years of programming.
+Operating Support Grants are open to organizations based in Lake, Orange, Osceola, and Seminole counties that have presented at least three years of programming.

 Time Commitment: